WHAT IS ECZEMA

 Processed foods (additives, preservatives, artificial ingredients)

 Start small, with one or two eliminations.
-The most common are gluten and dairy.
-Eggs can be a common eczema trigger as well.
-If removing common trigger foods doesn’t help with symptoms, undertaking a more formal elimination diet with the guidance of a professional can help because we need to be strategic since eliminating too much can lead to nutrient deficiency.
+The most common are gluten, dairy, and eggs.
+If removing these 3 common trigger foods doesn’t help with symptoms, undertaking a more formal elimination diet with the guidance of a professional can help because we need to be strategic since eliminating too much can lead to nutrient deficiency.

 There is a wide range of eczema trigger foods out there and everyone may be affected differently.
 To learn more about food triggers for eczema, download my free Skin Rash Food Triggers Cheat Sheet, and for a more comprehensive listing of these triggers, you can purchase my eBook, Skin Rash Food Triggers.

-Consuming foods containing quercetin, which is a natural antihistamine and powerful antioxidant found in plant foods may be helpful.
+Consuming foods containing quercetin (breastfeeding moms can consume more of these foods to give baby the benefits), which is a natural antihistamine and powerful antioxidant found in plant foods can help.
+Quercetin stabilizes mast cells, and this is important because unstable mast cells release histamine causing itching, rashes, and leaky gut.
 Foods rich in quercetin include: